Market Transparency

 How Market Transparency Works

-Transparency functions through two main mechanisms: 1. **Pre-Trade Transparency**: This involves the disclosure of current market interest.
-It includes the "National Best Bid and Offer" (NBBO), which shows the highest price a buyer is willing to pay and the lowest price a seller is willing to accept.
-Advanced traders use "Level 2" or "Depth of Market" (DOM) data to see the full list of limit orders waiting to be executed at different price levels.
-This visibility helps traders gauge supply and demand imbalances before entering a trade.
-2. **Post-Trade Transparency**: This refers to the timely reporting of completed transactions.
-Once a trade occurs, details such as the symbol, price, volume, and venue must be published to a consolidated tape (like the Consolidated Tape Association in the US).
-This allows the entire market to see theand adjust their valuations accordingly.
-If a stock trades at $100 on one exchange, a trader on another exchange knows that $100 is the current market price.
+Transparency functions through two main mechanisms that cover the entire lifecycle of a financial transaction: 1.
+Pre-Trade Transparency: This involves the real-time disclosure of current market interest before a trade is executed.
+It includes the "National Best Bid and Offer" (NBBO), which shows the highest price a buyer is willing to pay and the lowest price a seller is willing to accept across all available exchanges.
+Advanced traders utilize "Level 2" or "Depth of Market" (DOM) data to see the full list of limit orders waiting to be executed at various price levels.
+This visibility allows traders to gauge supply and demand imbalances and potential support or resistance levels before they ever commit their capital to a trade.
+2. Post-Trade Transparency: This refers to the accurate and timely reporting of completed transactions to the public record.
+Once a trade occurs, details such as the symbol, price, volume, and execution venue must be published to a consolidated tape (like the Consolidated Tape Association in the US).
+This mechanism ensures that the entire market can see the actual price at which business is being transacted and adjust their valuations accordingly.
+If a stock trades at $100 on one exchange, a trader on a different exchange miles away knows instantly that $100 is the current accepted market price, preventing price fragmentation.

 Key Elements of Market Transparency